I’ve wasted a lot of time telling myself my creative process was wrong.

 Which turned out to be really, really counterintuitive.

 In my process of experimenting, instead of just taking what I needed and letting myself evolve, I pushed to do a complete remodel.
 Everything had to go, I told myself.
 This made the process of creation pretty miserable because I was constantly fighting myself.
-On top of all the things writers and creatives have to deal with on a regular basis ─ fear of inadequacy, fear of failure, and the whole act of creating something from nothing ─ I was further complicating things by telling myself the way I went about creating things was wrong.
+On top of all the things writers and creatives have to deal with on a regular basis ─ fear of inadequacy, fear of failure, and the whole act of ─ we are creating something from nothing.
+I was further complicating things by telling myself the way I went about creating things was wrong.

 I wasn’t a real writer if I didn’t get up at the crack of dawn to get in 1k before breakfast.
 I wasn’t a real writer if I didn’t map out my stories on fancy charts.
 I wasn’t a real writer if I didn’t fill out 100-question-long character profiles.